 As you can see, the decision should be quite simple.
-Not only copper is more affordable, but you will also get better performance compared to gold.
-Regardless of your desired application, you should always go with copper.
+Not only is copper more affordable, but you will also get better performance compared to gold.
+Regardless of your desired application, it would help if you always went with copper.
 In a majority of cases, it will meet and exceed your expectations.

-If you are wondering when a conductive via would be a good choice, you should consider your particular board application.
+If you wonder when a conductive would be a good choice, you should consider your particular board application.
 If you have a plan that involves a high level of current or heat, and you want to find a way to carry it throughout the board, you can consider a conductive via fill.

 A conductive fill is a smart pick if you are worried about overheating the board.
 The fill has metallic characteristics whose working process reminds of a radiator.
 That means it will attract the heat and naturally distribute it to the other board sections.

-You should also consider a disadvantage of using a conductive via fill.
+It would help if you also considered the disadvantage of using a conductive via fill.
 It lies in how its thermal expansion coefficient (CTE) is different between the metallic fill and the laminate around it.
 Metal tends to expand quickly when heated, and laminate is slower in expanding.
 That may result in fracture defects, which is why you need to ensure that a conductive fill is a right fit for your application.

 If you speak the term non-conductive out loud, it may not sound like it even deserves consideration.
 You may think that a non-conductive via fill doesn’t have any capability of getting an electrical signal to pass through the via.
 It is essential to mention that it is a misconception.

 Even in cases of non-conductive fills, copper is still used to plate via barrels.
-The primary distinction of this approach is that you use a fill material instead of leaving a barrel with empty air.
+This approach’s primary distinction is using a fill material instead of leaving a barrel with empty air.
 The objective of this technique is to keep contaminants, such as solder, from penetrating the via.